Sistemas-Informaticos-de-Negocio-S-L/TikTok-tag-template/README.md

+# Template-TikTok

+This is a GTM template for the TikTok event pixel.

-# example-community-template
+# Main characteristics

-The example-community-template project is an example of a Google Tag Manager [Community Template Gallery template repository](https://support.google.com/tagmanager/answer/9454109) repository that can be used as a template to generate new community template repositories.

-To submit your own template, see the [detailed instructions on how to submit templates to the Community Template Gallery](https://developers.google.com/tag-manager/templates/gallery).
+* Compatible with multiple pixel ids (although each event will be sent to all IDs)
+* Event name can be passed as a variable
+* Event parameters can be passed as a table (key&value pairs) or JavaScript object